 How flash mob flamenco took on the banks is from The BBC.

 The singer Bono has organized an impressive online collection of protest songs, including their video performances, lyrics and background information on each.
-You can read about his new site in this newspaper article, and visit the site directly here.
+You can read about his new site in newspaper article, and visit the site directly here.

 Protests in Egypt against President Morsi in June, 2013 were some of the largest in the history of the world.
 Here are some related links: